-Nevertheless, OECD data in Figures 2 and 3 below highlight that in 2019, UK maternal employment rates were equivalent to EU and OECD averages, despite lower government ECEC investment than that found in Korea.
-Maternal employment rates in Korea for 2019 were significantly lower, both by the age of mothers' youngest children and by the number of children.
-The only situation where the 2021 Korean maternal employment statistics approximate with the OECD and EU averages, is in the case of women with more than three children, but this was still the lowest compared to the UK, OECD and EU averages.
+Nevertheless, OECD data in Figure 2 above and Figure 3 below highlight that in 2019, UK maternal employment rates were equivalent to EU and OECD averages, despite lower government ECEC investment than that found in Korea.
+Maternal employment rates in Korea for 2019 were significantly lower, both by the

-Figure 2 Maternal employment rate (per cent) with children aged 0-14, by age of youngest child, 2021
+Figure 3.
+Maternal employment rates (per cent) by number of children, 2021 or latest available data.
 Note: Authors' selection from the data source below.

-Source: OECD Family Database, indicator LMF1.2.C Maternal employment rates by age of youngest child, 2021, or latest available year

-- 95 Figure 3 Maternal employment rates (per cent) by number of children, 2021 or latest available - 96 data - 97 Note: Authors' selection from the data source below. - 98 Source: OECD Family Database, indicator LMF1.2.D Maternal employment rates (per cent) by number - 99 of children, 2021, or latest available data
+Source: OECD (n.d) Family Database, indicator LMF1.2.D Maternal employment rates (per cent) by number of children, 2021, or latest available data.

+4 Eva Lloyd and Sung-Hee Lee

+age of mothers' youngest children and by the number of children.
+The only situation where the 2021 Korean maternal employment statistics approximate with the OECD and EU averages is in the case of women with more than three children, but this was still the lowest compared to the UK, OECD and EU averages.

-- We employ Kagan's systems theory of change as an analytical framework (Kagan, - 2018; Kagan with Landsberg, 2019) for our analysis of the two marketised childcare - 104 systems' impact on family outcomes and for our exploration of any potential - relationship with maternal employment rates.
-Particularly, in light of the fact that - 106 despite Korea's financial support for its marketised childcare system being - proportionally much greater than England's, maternal labour market participation rates - in England far outstrip those in Korea. - In the next sections, we describe the current format of English and Korean childcare - and its funding model, followed by a literature review, and an introduction to Kagan's - theory.
-We compare systemic challenges within the two childcare systems in the - context of divergent maternal employment rates.
-Our discussion and conclusion - suggest new policy directions for each country to address current risks to achieving - both the childcare policy aim of improving maternal employment and boosting all - young children's wellbeing, learning and development. - 116 Main features of the current English and Korean childcare systems - 117 This section provides a brief comparative overview of the two childcare systems, - 118 covering current policy aims, funding, governance, regulation, provision and the - 119 workforce. - 120 England - In England, compulsory school starting age is five, while most four-year-olds start - attending non-compulsory Reception classes in primary schools in September after - their fourth birthday (DfE, 2023a).
-All three- and four-year-olds have been entitled to - 15 hours of directly funded childcare since 2010, delivered weekly during term-time. - 125 Two-year-olds growing up with disadvantage have benefitted from the same targeted - entitlement since 2013.
+We employ Kagan's systems theory of change as an analytical framework (Kagan, 2018; Kagan with Landsberg, 2019) for our analysis of the two marketised childcare systems' impact on family outcomes and for our exploration of any potential relationship with maternal employment rates.
+Particularly in light of the fact that despite Korea's financial support for its marketised childcare system being proportionally much greater than England's, maternal labour market participation rates in England far outstrip those in Korea.

+In the next sections, we describe the current format of English and Korean childcare and its funding model, followed by a literature review and an introduction to Kagan's theory.
+We compare systemic challenges within the two childcare systems in the context of divergent maternal employment rates.
+Our discussion and conclusion suggest new policy directions for each country to address current risks to achieving both the childcare policy aim of improving maternal employment and boosting all young children's wellbeing, learning and development.

+Main features of the current English and Korean childcare systems

+This section provides a brief comparative overview of the two childcare systems, covering current policy aims, funding, governance, regulation, provision and the workforce.

+England

+In England, the compulsory school starting age is five, while most four-year-olds start attending non-compulsory Reception classes in primary schools in September after their fourth birthday (DfE, 2023a).
+All three- and four-year-olds have been entitled to 15 hours of directly funded childcare since 2010, delivered weekly during term time.
+Two-year-olds growing up with disadvantage have benefitted from the same targeted entitlement since 2013.

-The provider split is roughly two-thirds private and one-third public, i.e. school-based, childcare in nursery classes in primary schools, in a dwindling number of children's centres (Lewing et al., 2020) and in freestanding nursery schools (DfE, 2023a).
+The provider split is roughly two-thirds private and one-third public, that is, school-based, childcare in nursery classes in primary schools, in a dwindling number of children's centres (Lewing et al., 2020) and in freestanding nursery schools (DfE, 2023a).
 Among private providers, for-profits outnumber not-for-profits.
 Apart from maintained nursery schools and children's centres, childcare for under threes is virtually exclusively located in the private sector.
-School-based provision for two-, three- and four-year olds is term-time only (DfE, 2023a).
+School-based provision for two-, three- and four-year-olds is term-time only (DfE, 2023a).

-Since 2017 the 15-hour entitlement has been doubled to 30 hours for three- and four-year-old children whose parents meet certain employment criteria.
-From September 2025 the British Government is extending the 30 hours entitlement to all children from the age of nine months to five years in working families, after a phased roll-out of this expansion programme which started in April 2024 (Farguharson, 2024a).
+Since 2017 the 15-hour entitlement has been doubled to 30 hour for three- and four-year-old children whose parents meet certain employment criteria.
+From September 2025 the British Government is extending the 30 hours entitlement to all children from the aged nine months to five years in working families, after a phased roll-out of this expansion programme which started in April 2024 (Farquharson, 2024a).